FAQs

 Which courts and tribunals do your barristers appear before?

-- Appeals to the Court of Appeal and House of Lords
+• Appeals to the Court of Appeal and Supreme Court

-- Appeals to the OHIM Boards of Appeal, to the Court of First Instance (CFI) and to the European Court of Justice (ECJ)
+• Appeals to the EUIPO Boards of Appeal, to the General Court and to the European Court of Justice (ECJ)

-- Our barristers are also instructed to appear in arbitrations and mediations.
-In addition, some of our barristers are instructed as act as arbitrators and mediators.
+Our barristers are also instructed to appear in arbitrations and mediations.
+In addition, some of our barristers are instructed to act as arbitrators and mediators.

 How much will it cost me to instruct a barrister?